Contents of this chapter:

 This function returns the current time (including the date) in the internal format of the program, which is a combination of date plus time as a floating point number.

 Phase- and amplitude monitor.
 To be used in the watch / plot window.
 Replaces the phase meter in the time domain scope.

 returns the maximum amplitude in the specified frequency range.

 Usually in decibels, if the FFT output is logarithmic.

 returns the frequency of the highest peak in the specified frequency range (by default, audio frequency range; optionally RADIO frequencies)

-Access the COM-port used for PTT control (PTT="push-to-talk", to control a transmitter).
+Procedures and functions to access the COM-port used for PTT control (PTT="push-to-talk", to control a radio transmitter).
 Can be used to polling some signals on the serial port in the conditional actions.

 sin(x), cos(x), sqrt(x), pi